Hashtag Best Practices for Businesses in 2022

 Here are some ways to find hashtags:

 - Create your own branded hashtags – this could be your business name, motto, or something you are known for.
-Repetitively using branded hashtags can get your business out there.
+Repetitively using branded hashtags can get your businesses out there.

 - Look at what hashtags your competitors are using and take inspiration.